 My soup was inspired by Anthony Bourdain’s Mushroom Soup recipe on Serious Eats.
-If you don’t know about Anthony Bourdain, he’s a charming food personality who goes around the world trying foods from different places and reporting about them on TV and in books!
+If you don’t know about Anthony Bourdain, he was a charming food personality who went around the world trying foods from different places and reporting about them on TV and in books!
 I did add my own touches, using some dried mushrooms along with the fresh ones for even more flavor, skipping the sherry, and adding a drizzle of balsamic vinegar on top.
 I think this will become my new go-to soup for a first course for dinner parties, it’s that good.

 How to Make Low-Carb Double Mushroom Soup:

 (Scroll down for complete printable recipe, including nutritional information.)

 - Soak 1 cup dried mushrooms in boiling water for about 30 minutes, then drain and save the soaking liquid.
 If needed, strain the liquid with cheesecloth or a coffee filter.

 - Wash 12 ounces of fresh mushrooms, then drain and cut into thick slices.
 I used regular white mushrooms, which were showing a few signs of age, but they were still wonderful in this soup.

 - One large onion is cut into thin slices and then sauteed in or butter (or olive oil, your choice.)

 - Then the fresh mushrooms are added and cooked with more butter for a bit longer.